zero-waste/say-no-to-plastic/readme.md

-# End of year review of my work zero waste pot
+# End of year review
 Pledge to keep everything that doesn't biodegrade nor is recyclable in your area or office.
 This is my last nine month's worth.